 - a.
-WHQS guidance The Council requires will require that contractors responsible for primary elements, like kitchens and bathrooms, carrying out WHQS programmes of work to record any delivered community benefits.
-The Council uses the Value Wales Community Benefit Toolkit for will be used to record these contractors.
-The contractors report on realised community benefits on the Value Wales spreadsheet.
-This is Benefits will be reported annually to Welsh Government. - b.
+The Council requires that contractors carrying out programmes of work, to record any delivered community benefits.
+The Value Wales Community Benefit Toolkit will be used to record these benefits.
+Benefits will be reported annually to Welsh Government. - b.
 The targets regarding community benefits are based on the submissions from contractors as part of the tendering process. - c.
-Communities and their needs are wide ranging, therefore the Council supports will support a flexible approach, engaging with communities to assess which benefits are appropriate. - d.
-The Council will agree with the WHQS sub-group from the Tenants' Liaison Forum on how communities will be able to apply for Investing in your Home subgroup, after consulting tenants, on prioritising community benefits. - e.
-On top of the WHQS requirements, the contractors responsible for secondary elements record their delivery of community benefits on a bespoke spreadsheet, which is similar to Value Wales.
+Communities and their needs are wide ranging; therefore, the Council will support a flexible approach. - d.
+The responsibility lies with the contractor to identify the community benefit and to ensure the benefits are achieved in line with their tender response and contract responsibilities. - e.
+The "Tenants' Scrutiny Panel has a subgroup called "Investing in Your Home" The subgroup will monitor the community benefits realisation. - f.
+Tenants and housing staff are encouraged to contact the resident liaison officers if they are aware of a local charity, good cause or school that could benefit from some assistance.